| Life

 stay optimistic that we'll reach the goal we've

+set out to accomplish.
 Scripture encourages us also to

 expect considerable comfort from God in the face